-- An Aquatic Instructor must possess both an Aquatic Instructor certificate and a Lifeguard/Assistant Lifeguard certificate that are dated not more than two years prior to the date on which they are required to instruct and lifeguard.
-If the Aquatic Instructor does not hold a Lifeguard certificate or an Assistant Lifeguard certificate, a certified Lifeguard must also be on deck during the aquatic instruction. - Aquatic Instructor Certificates: - Lifesaving Society Instructor Certificate - YMCA Instructor Certificate - Ontario Teachers Aquatic Standard (OTAS) for pool situations only - Verified copies of certification must be available in the pool area.
+- An Aquatic Instructor must possess both an Aquatic Instructor certificate and a Lifeguard certificate that are dated not more than two years prior to the date on which they are required to instruct and lifeguard.
+If the Aquatic Instructor does not hold a Lifeguard certificate, a certified Lifeguard must also be on the dock/shore during the aquatic instruction. - Aquatic Instructor Certificates for Waterfronts: - Lifesaving Society Instructor Certificate - YMCA Instructor Certificate - Verified copies of certification must be available in the swimming area.